iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

 ## Pre-limitations

-In these two alternative designs, the solidification process is still essential to make the selective permanode make sure all the selective messages are collected in a sub tangle.
+In these two alternative designs, the solidification process is still essential to make the selective permanode ensure all the selective messages are collected in a sub tangle.
 Also IOTA tokens are needed to execute the selective permanode.

 ## Value-transaction-based design

 ### Description

-The [tangleproof](https://github.com/Thoralf-M/tangleproof) proposed by Thoralf Müller uses the UTXOs to proof the existence of a message.
-For this selective permanode design, each selected message, or a batch of selected messages (with predefined or adaptive number of messages), is necessary to be put in the payload of a value transaction.
-Then, the value transaction should be issued to a trusted IOTA node, and the selective permanode needs to check afterwards to make sure the value transaction is contained by the tangle.
+The [tangleproof](https://github.com/Thoralf-M/tangleproof) proposed by Thoralf Müller uses the UTXOs to prove the existence of a message.
+For this selective permanode design, each selected message, or a batch of selected messages (with predefined or adaptive number of messages), are necessary to be put in the payload of a value transaction.
+Then, the value transaction should be issued to a trusted IOTA node, and the selective permanode needs to check whether the value transaction is already contained in the tangle.

 #### Pros